 wyrd.
 It is primordial law.

-Puss in Boots is a European literary fairy tale probably in the 2004 film Shrek 2.
+Puss in Boots is a European fairy tale character who appears in the 2004 film Shrek 2.
 Donkey is Shrek’s sidekick.
-‘A gift for a gift’ is a modern Heathen maxim.
-The Wagon was the name given by ancient Heathens to the constellation we call the Plough.
+‘A gift for a gift’ is a modern Heathen maxim based on The Wagon was the name given by ancient Heathens to the constellation we call the Plough.
 I made up Urdh’s belt.